BYU-PRISM/GEKKO/docs/imode.rst

 CV
 ""

-Controlled variables are the measurement to match.
+Controlled variables may include measurements that are aligned to model predicted values.
+A controlled variable in estimation mode has objective function terms (squared or l1-norm error equations) built-in to facilitate the alignment.

 If `FSTATUS` is on (`FSTATUS=1`), an objective function is added to minimize the model prediction to the measurements.
 The error is either squared or absolute depending